Out of the Cradle Endlessly Rocking

 "Out of the Cradle Endlessly Rocking" by American poet Walt Whitman is one of his most complex and successfully integrated poems.
-Whitman used several new techniques in the poem.
-One is the use of images like bird, boy, sea.
-The influence of music is also seen in opera form.

 Some critics have taken the poem to be an elegy mourning the death of someone dear to him.
 The basic theme of the poem is the relationship between suffering and art.
 It shows how a boy matures into a poet through his experience of love and death.
 Art is a sublimation of frustrations and death is a release from the stress and strains caused by such frustrations.

+Whitman used several new techniques in the poem.
+One is the use of images like bird, boy, sea.
+The influence of music is also seen in opera form.
 The language is similar to "There Was a Child Went Forth".

 Overview

 The poem features a young boy walking on the beach who finds two mockingbirds nesting and watches them.
 The female bird fails to appear one day, and the male bird cries out for her.
 The bird's cries create an awakening in the boy who translates what the male is saying in the rest of the poem.
 As this happens, the boy recognizes the impact of nature on the human soul and his own burgeoning consciousness.